Mehdi-sellam/Applications/README.md

-Desktop Application for Books Management System.
+Desktop Application for Books Management System. (from scratch)

 Utilised C# for the backend, SQL (internal database) and developed a user-friendly interface.